 This letter is being written in accordance with Article VII, section 6(b)(i) of the contract regarding data compilation.
-Alta California Regional Center (ACRC) held two publics meetings; the first was held at ACRC's Sacramento office on March 16th, and the second was held on March 18th at the Serna Center in South Sacramento.
-The meeting notice was posted in all ACRC offices and was posted on the agency website.
-The notice was also distributed to Service Coordinators to forward to clients/families, and to the Family Resource Centers and local advocacy organizations that we work collaboratively with every day.
-There were 21 people in attendance at the first meeting, and 16 people in attendance at the second meeting.
-Department of Developmental Services, Disability Rights California, Office of Clients' Rights Advocacy, and our local State Council on Developmental Disabilities (SCDD) branch office staff were in attendance, as well as parents, clients, and staff.
+Alta California Regional Center (ACRC) held two publics meetings; the first was held at the Sutter County Office of Education office in Yuba City on March 15th, and the second was held on March 22nd at ACRC's Sacramento office.
+The meeting notices were posted in all ACRC offices and were posted on the agency website.
+The notices were also distributed to Service Coordinators to forward to clients/families, and to the Family Resource Centers and local advocacy organizations that we work collaboratively with every day.
+There were 14 people in attendance at the first meeting, and 27 people in attendance at the second meeting.
+The Department of Developmental Services, Disability Rights California, Office of Clients' Rights Advocacy, and our local State Council on Developmental Disabilities (SCDD) branch office staff were in attendance, as well as parents, clients, service providers, and staff.